Cash-strapped Argentines Queue For Eyeball Scans - UrduPoint

 It has yet to make a ruling and has not suspended data collection.

-"People are going through very tough times, where one salary is not enough.
+"There are people going through very tough times, where one salary is not enough.
 That is why they do these things," Miriam Marrero, a 42-year-old supermarket cashier, said after being scanned in Buenos Aires.

-For volunteering their data, initial participants receive 10 tokens each of Worldcoin's cryptocurrency, the WLD.
+For volunteering their data, initial participants receive 10 tokens each of Worldcoin's own cryptocurrency, the WLD.

 In Argentina, with its notoriously unstable exchange rate, the value differs wildly; when Sosa and Marrero received theirs, 10 tokens were worth the equivalent of about $80.